 - Ever17 has no real antagonist.
 There are some bad people alluded to, but the cast does not really come into conflict with them.
 The story is directly about trying to escape the the park before it is crushed by water pressure and indirectly about figuring out what is actually going on.

 - Most of the paths in Katawa Shoujo lack an antagonist.
-Shizune's father acts as one in hers, Lilly's parents put her and Hisao's relationship in jeopardy by having her move to Scotland, and the art teacher does inadvertently cause Rin's breakdown, but otherwise the characters deal with regular teen problems.
+Shizune's father acts as one in hers, though he's mostly an ineffectual jerk, Lilly's parents put her and Hisao's relationship in jeopardy by having her move to Scotland, and the art teacher does inadvertently cause Rin's breakdown, but otherwise the characters deal with regular teen problems.

 - Dissonance: Two researchers deal with a new life form which challenges what they thought they knew about evolution, and their own Angst.
 Even the life form - a catlike creature that can walk on two legs - is friendly and completely non hostile.